 Contrary to what most people believe, long-term weight loss is not simply about cutting a few calories here and there.
-Sure, it sounds like it works, but the bottom line is that it does not.
+Sure, it sounds like it works, but the bottom line is that for most people it does not.
 This has been proven in numerous studies and also the countless tears of unsuccessful dieters desperately counting their calories like Ebenezer Scrooge counting his pennies.

 We pretend we live in a world where nutrition demands scientifically rigorous proof that prescribed treatments are effective.
 So, where are the studies that show that cutting calories causes long-term weight loss?
 After 50 years of desperate, intense research, guess how many studies prove its long-term effectiveness?
 How about zero?
 That’s right, Nada.
 Zilch.
 Zero.